frictionlessdata/frictionless-py/docs/formats/parquet.md

 ## Reading Data

-You can read a Pandas dataframe:
+You can read a Parquet file:

 ```python script tabs=Python
 from frictionless import Resource